How to Get Mats out of Dog Hair - 5 Best Tools For Dematting Your Dog

 3. Detangling Spray

 A detangling spray is a great addition to your dog grooming tools.
 A good spray is created to penetrate strands to release tangles.
-A spray is especially helpful when you find those stubborn mats, and your dog doesn't seem to cooperate.
+A spray is specially helpful when you find those stubborn mats, and your dog doesn't seem to cooperate.
 You can spray on the area, let it sit for a while, and then brush it out.

 We love this Detangling Spray because of its natural ingredients, its effectiveness, and its amazing smell!
 It penetrates through mats and helps you brush through each mat.
 Also, we recommend spraying your dog outside or on a towel because it will make your floors super slippery.